7/27: Commercial performance

-In the United States, 7/27 debuted at number 4 on the Billboard 200, earning 74,000 equivalent album units (49,000 in traditional album sales) in its first week and becoming the group's highest-charting album to date.
-As of August 2017, according to Nielsen SoundScan the album had sold over 200,000 copies in the US.
+In the United States, 7/27 debuted at number four on the Billboard 200, earning 74,000 equivalent album units (49,000 in traditional album sales) in its first week and becoming the group's highest-charting album to date.
+As of August 2017, according to Nielsen SoundScan, the album had sold over 200,000 copies in the US.

-In Europe, 7/27 debuted at number 3 on the United Kingdom's Official Charts Company, marking the group's first top-five debut, and has since been certified Silver by the British Phonographic Industry.
-The album also reached number one in both Spain and Brazil, becoming the group's first album to top both charts.
+In Europe, 7/27 debuted at number six on the United Kingdom's Official Charts Company, and has since been certified Silver by the British Phonographic Industry.
+The album reached number one in both Spain and Brazil, becoming the group's first album to top both charts.
 It spent twenty weeks on the former chart and was certified three times platinum by Pro-Música Brasil.
 The album charted in the top ten of 13 other countries, including Norway, Portugal, and Sweden.
 It also entered the top five of Scotland and Ireland.
 Despite only peaking at number seven on the Dutch charts, it spent 29 weeks on the aforementioned chart.

 The album debuted at number 20 in Japan on the Oricon Albums Chart, making it the group's first album to chart in Japan.
 In other Asian regions, the album entered the Taiwanese Albums chart at number three.
 So far, according to Billboard, it has accumulated 1.6 million equivalent album units worldwide as of November 2016.